joelwking/devnet-create-meraki-api/netops/workshop_instructions.md

 The Meraki dashboard API documentation landing page is on [developers.meraki.com](http://developers.meraki.com/tagged/Dashboard).
 The detailed API documentation is available on the [Meraki dashboard](https://dashboard.meraki.com/api_docs), for the workshop, the sample use case is to add a [VLAN](https://dashboard.meraki.com/api_docs#add-a-vlan).

 ### Chrome Postman
+Chrome Postman is an API developers tool which has gained wide adoption in the industry.
+As Putty is to SSH access to routers and switches, Postman is to device APIs.
+One feature is the ability to export, share, and import collections of API calls.

 #### Install Postman
+Download and install the free version at https://www.getpostman.com/.

 #### Download the Meraki Postman collection
+The Meraki developer portal hosts a postman collection which represents all the provisioning APIs available.
+Download them at developers.meraki.com/post/157014824756/dashboard-api-postman-collection and import the collection to your Postman instance.

 ### Install Virtual Box